cheery/snakelisp/README.md

 I've already considered `.bson`, but there are javascript-specific data types and labels included in the specification.
 These properties and bloat does not belong to homoiconic file format, it makes `.bson` unfit for generic purpose structured data.

+The `.blip` specification is work in progress.
+There's early alpha reference implementation in the `blip.py` for python.

 ## Syntax

 The language is using a variation of the list notation, common for lisp family of the languages.
 The B-expression may be a list, symbol, marker or a binary blob.
 Every B-expression may hold a label or an uid -string.